msnsports-31000/metro-app-screenshots/README.txt

 7.You can adjust color, zoom in, zoom out, move the cropping area.
 It is determined by tap the back button.
 8.The selected photo has been placed.
 9.Slideshow
+PODCASTS!:
+1.The landing page with feature and recent!
+2.Just start typing to search!
+3.Easy to browse episode lists!
+4.Supports audio and video podcasts!
+5.Easy to use playback controls!
+6.Choose from five different color schemes!
+7.Fully supports snapped mode!
 Reddit2Go:
 1.View links on the left, story or comments on the right 2.Bring up the sidebar content to the current subreddit.